The airport. You either hate it or love it.

 A photographer friend was stopped during security check at Brunei International Airport.
 When an officer asked whether there was any electronic device in his luggage, he said no but the scanner monitor showed otherwise.
 So, his bag went through a second screening and my friend was asked to open luggage.
 The officer went through his belongings and found a camera battery charger.

-NOTE: Some airport security will not allowed powerbank on board.
+NOTE: Some airport security will not allow powerbank on board.
 In Beijing airport, I’ve seen security officers confiscating powerbank.
 So, avoid bringing expensive portable chargers.

 4. Prepare documents